 We're running a business.
 Yes, every call is an opportunity, but if I run out to meet every person, I waste time.
-There are better uses of my time, like networking with other brokers.
+There are better uses of my time, like working for current clients and keeping in touch with my sphere of influence.